 Creating a network

-Well, networking with the right people is the key to land your first, second, third, and even the nth job in Japan.
+Well, networking with the right people is the key to landing your first, second, third, and even the nth job in Japan.
 Knowing the right people can reduce your struggle, and it can help you attain your goals quite quickly.
-Now, one way of networking properly is to join some professional group in Tokyo.
+Now, one way of networking properly is to join a professional group in Tokyo.
 Living in a sharehouse where you will live with other native Japanese people can also help form friendships.
 You can maybe even participate in the after-work drinking culture in Japan.
 Going out to the bars with professional and industry groups will get you noticed and employed.

 Prepare for the interview

 It is needless to say that all the networking and degrees won’t land you a job in Tokyo unless you leave a positive impression in the interview.
 Therefore, preparing for the interview is essential.
 Now how can you do this?
 Well, you can ready yourself for the hour by learning about the basic customs of Japan as well as by polishing off your Japanese.
 You can also try to talk to some people who are already in jobs to know about the general questions that are asked by the interviewer.
 This will boost your confidence and increase your chances of being hired.